Garba Shehu says politicians are to blame for insecurity

 “A lot of these harsh attacks against the president are coming from people who had become used to life style they cannot sustain.

-“On record, there were people in this country, because they are influential, they had permanent suite in major hotels in Abuja where they leave lavishly at public expense.
+“On record, there were people in this country, because they are influential, they had permanent suite in major hotels in Abuja where they live lavishly at public expense.

 “And, when they are leaving, they are accompanied with bags of Ghana-Must-Go,” he said.